EliteXGHG/MonsterSpawner-Content-Warning/README.md

 | Snail Spawner | L6 | Giant Slug, Slug, CW-031 |
 | Arms | L2 | Accordion Man, CW-033 |

 The ??? rows are unused/cut-content entities (Angler, Bites, toolkit variants).
-They have no prefab in the game's Resources and **cannot be spawned** — the mod shows them with a "No prefab" label for reference.
+They have no prefab in the game's Resources and **cannot be spawned** — the mod shows them with a "No prefab"(NF) label for reference.
 Barnacle, Snatcher, Infiltrator and Shroomer have no known spawn IDs and are not included.

 ---